 Northeast Region – includes the Andrijevica, Berane, Gusinje, Kolasin, Mojkovac, and Plav municipalities (near Biogradska Gora and Prokletije National Parks and Komovi State Park).

-Here is a range of fly fishing guide options or a day license for the northeast region of Montenegro.
+Here is a range of fly fishing guide and license options or a day license for the northeast region of Montenegro.

 - Lim River near Andrijevica – 6/10 – swift water makes for tough fly fishing when water levels are normal or elevated.
 This zone has low numbers of fish normally.
 The mountain setting is a strong plus for nature views.
 Fish species include grayling, brown trout, and huchen.
 Year-round fly fishing.
 Catch and release (C&R) zone.